When first order T has limit models: Introduction

-If there is a saturated $M \in \text{ EC}_\lambda(T)$ we have considerable knoweldge as mentioned in \cite{Sh:88r} by \cite{Sh:c}, see \ref{y.4}.
+If there is a saturated $M \in \EC_\lambda(T)$ we have considerable knoweldge on the existence of limit model for cardinal $\lambda$, this was as mentioned in \cite[3.6]{Sh:88r} by \cite{Sh:c}, see \ref{y.7}(1),(2).
 E.g. for superstable $T$ in $\lambda \ge 2^{|T|}$ there is a superlimit model (the saturated one).
-It seems a natural question on \cite[3.3]{Sh:88} whether it exhausts the possibilities of $(\lambda,*)$-superlimit and $(\lambda,\kappa)$-superlimit models for elementary classes.
+It seems a natural question on \cite[3.6]{Sh:88r} whether it exhausts the possibilities of $(\lambda,*)$-superlimit and $(\lambda,\kappa)$-superlimit models for elementary classes.